jaruserickson/naruto-cv/README.md

    - This didn't work, so I'm going to download larger videos instead (720p instead of 360p).
 Need to write a quick script to convert annotations.
  - Note*: Downloading the dataset can result in corrupt data on occasion, I need to look into a better way of keeping track of the validated google images
 #### CNN Face Detection
+*Note:* All training done in this section was performed on a GTX 1070 Ti.
  - Initially planned on using a YOLO CNN to detect and track characters.
  - I've done quite a bit of reading into the details of YOLO.
 The papers and articles of which are listed below.
    - [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/pdf/1506.02640.pdf)